InfinityRaider/SettlerCraft/buildings/Instructions.md

 ## Modded blocks
 Modded blocks are supported, however SettlerCraft has to know the mod ids of all blocks used in a building style.
 If one of the required mods is not loaded, the SettlerCraft code will not load that building style and the style will not be available ingame.
 When creating the pull request, also submit a list of all used mods, their mod id and download link.
 I do not mind two or three mod depencencies, but do note that a building stye with an excessive amount of required mods or very exotic mods will only be merged when the builds are of extroardinary quality.
+When using modded blocks, care has to be taken for the rotations and support blocks:
+ - For vanilla blocks whose meta changed based on its rotation (stairs for example), SettlerCraft will automatically generate the roation meta array.
+For modded blocks, unless they are registered to be rotatable this is not the case.
+The rotation meta is simply a list of metadata for increasing 90° rotations.
+If a block is rotated, say 180°, the metadata 2 positions further from the current metadata will be used instead.
+ - For vanilla blocks which require a support block, like torches, the 'needsSupportBlock' field is automatically set to true.
+When this field is set to true, these blocks will be placed last, so it is certain they have a block to support them.
+If a modded block requires a support block, set this field to true.